1351438/orderbot/README.md

 in the `wallets` table you have add only one record for the receiving money wallet

 # Install
-update `.env` and `/config/config.php` and `/config/database.php` for the configuration
+copy the files with .copy extension and remove that .copy part and then edit the following codes. update `.env` and `/config/config.php` and `/config/database.php` for the configuration

 upload db.sql into the phpmyadmin for create tables.